manasm11/try_django_cef/try_django.md

 - [x] **ROOT_URLCONF**
   - [x] Tells django how to manage routes.
 - [x] **TEMPLATES**
+  - [ ] Create a templates directory with base.html inside it and respective folders for apps.
   - [x] How are html templates rendered, where are they stored.
   - [x] In DIRS list, add os.path.join(BASE_DIR, "templates").
 - [x] **WSGI_APPLICATION**